JonT-G/Planet-Simulation/README.md

 A simulation of some planets oribiting the sun using real distances and physics.
-You can add or delete planets and or add all of them, just use the correct mass and distance from center.
+You can add or delete planets, just use the correct distance from sun in AU.
+There is also some feature like pause, by pressing "ESC" the simulation pauses and some info is displayed, how far each planet currenctly is from the sun.
+You can move the screen by left mouse click and holding to move around, release to stop movement.

+It was added as the futher planets like venus, neptun, and saturn would be outside the window.